learn-co-students/for-loops-readme-data-science-intro-000/README.md

 ### Summary

 In this section, we saw how we can use loops to iterate through various elements.
-This is a very powerful
+We started with iterating through a list of numbers, and performed the same operation on each number.
+Then we saw how we can loop through the numbers and have each number be used to access a successive element from a separate list, like `countries`.
+We showed that to ensure that our list of numbers matched the indices of a separate list, we could use the expression, `for element in list(range(0, len(list)))`.
+Finally, we saw that we can also just iterate through the list of elements directly as in the expression, `for friend in friends:`.